compscbio/cscb-2025/docs/hws/final_project.md

 * have wider range of sizes
 * have wider ranges of frequencies

-Use this extended gold standard data to evaluate your methods ability to resolve CNAs from small to large, and to detect CNAs across frequecies.
+Use this extended gold standard data to evaluate your methods ability to resolve CNAs from small to large, and to detect CNAs across frequencies.

 If you choose to simulate a gold standard data as we have done, then you must include your simulation functionality in your method's package.
 If you acquire gold standard data, then you must report the precise source, how the CNA's were defined, and include in your repo any pre-processing of the data required to make it amenable to your analysis.